Policy Title Siena University Promotion and Tenure Standards for Fulltime Tenure-track and Tenured Faculty Members

 Service

-Faculty applying for promotion to associate professor must demonstrate they have engaged in service that meets the minimum requirements for tenure and have continued to provide service to the School, College, professional field, and community.
+Faculty applying for promotion to associate professor must demonstrate they have engaged in service that meets the minimum requirements for tenure and have continued to provide service to the School, University, professional field, and community.

 Promotion to Professor